photkosee/profile-react/README.md

 4 [Features](#features)

 ## Description
-Portfolio website showcasing my projects
+Portfolio website showcasing my projects, [visit the site here](https://photkosee.github.io/profile-react/)

 ## Motivation
 My drive to create a captivating front-end project for my portfolio stems from a resolute desire to showcase my skills and continuously expand my knowledge in web development.
 Opting to utilize React, HTML, CSS, and JavaScript, I embarked on this project to immerse myself in these essential technologies.
 By choosing a soft, inviting theme for the website, I aimed to provide visitors with an engaging experience while spotlighting my previous undertakings.
-This venture provided a solid foundation in these stacks.
-It allowed me to venture into uncharted territory, integrating swiper.js to craft an innovative slider component – a feat I had not previously encountered.
+This venture provided a solid foundation in these stacks. </br></br> It allowed me to venture into uncharted territory, integrating swiper.js to craft an innovative slider component – a feat I had not previously encountered.
 This project symbolizes a strong start in mastering these technologies and my commitment to perpetual growth and ingenuity within the field.

 ## Demo
 https://github.com/PhotKosee/profile-react/assets/114990364/a450b9b2-719f-4568-93b3-9021e6e505c0